krishnamallik12/CRM-Sales-Analytics/README.md

 ## What I Learned

-- Always create staging tables before cleaning — it saved me multiple times during this project
+- Always create staging tables before cleaning.
 - 16.2% of pipeline records had no linked account.
 Deleting them would have been wrong — investigating why revealed a real CRM behavior pattern worth preserving
 - 95% pipeline at risk sounds alarming but becomes fully defensible once the methodology is documented clearly
 - High deal size does not always mean high efficiency, GTK 500 proves that